openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

 Expected result
 ###############

-Pings should  get a response
+Pings should  get a response.

-Check connectivity VMs to public network with floating ip.
+Check connectivity Vms to public network with floating ip.
 ----------------------------------------------------------